giefca/ha-samsungtv-qled/README.md

 This is a custom component compatible with Samsung QLED TVs.
 This is still a work in progress and sometimes you might have issues.
 To get all features you must connect your TV to Smartthings.<br/>
-This component get inspiration from the work of @xchwarze, @jaruba and @pegatron89.
+This component is inspired by the work of @xchwarze, @jaruba and @pegatron89.

 # Features